top of page

 Nat West Bank

-The first build on interest that you pass to your left in NatWest Bank, which is a fine Victorian Masion built by James Kemp Welch, who was a Surgeon.
-On the Christchurch Blue Plaques Millennium Trail Leaflet this location is identified as number 35 but no Blue Plaque has been erected.
+The first building of interest that you pass to your left is (the now closed) NatWest Bank, which is a fine Victorian Masion built by James Kemp Welch, who was a Surgeon.

 The Regent Centre and Kelly’s Kitchen